THE ULTIMATE QUEENSTOWN WEDDING PHOTOGRAPHY GUIDE – BY PATRICK FALLON / QUEENSTOWN WEDDING PHOTOGRAPHER

 THE LONG AND THE SHORT OF IT

-These are all situations where having a contract made it easier for both parties to understand the terms of our agreement and what to do in certain tricky situations.
+These are all situations where having a contract benefitted both parties.
+It made it easier to understand the terms of our agreement and what to do in certain tricky situations.
 Note that in none of these cases was legal action required.
 So you could argue that the contract wasn’t necessary in any of these situations.
 However, I would argue that having a contract in the first place meant that both parties understood the situation.
 This made misunderstanding and escalation of the situation far less likely.
 Which made it much much easier to come up with a solution that satisfied both parties.

 PAY THE DEPOSIT

 The amount you need to pay as a deposit may vary from Photographer to Photographer.
 I ask for 25% of the deposit to confirm any bookings.
-If I have a couple who has told me they wish to book me for a certain date but haven’t paid the deposit, I only pencil their date.
+If I have a couple who wants to book me but haven’t paid the deposit, I pencil their date.
 If I then get somebody else wishing to book me for that date I will let them know and give them first option.
-However, if they don’t pay the deposit and the other couple is ready to, they may lose out on that date.
+However, if they don’t pay the deposit, they may lose out on that date.

 PAY THE BALANCE

 When the final balance is due will vary from Photographer to Photographer.
-I ask that the balance be paid in full 15 days before the date of the Wedding.
+I ask my . couples to pay the balance in full 15 days before the date of the Wedding.

 I know this may seem unfair, asking you to pay in full when you haven’t even seen your photos yet.
 But, contract or no contract you actually have a lot more power than your Wedding Photographer.
 I’ll explain this below.